czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 Outstanding teachers often terminated, due to insufficient time dedicated to research.

+## FALLACY:

-FALLACY: Good college means better life
+Good college means better life

 REFUTATION: Cannot determine with different varying samples.

+## FALLACY:

-FALLACY: Colleges definitely add value
+Colleges definitely add value

 REFUTATION: But people whose education stops before college cannot be assumed to be the same in orientation, values, priorities, or ability as people who go on to college.
 Therefore income differences between them cannot be automatically attributed to what was taught in college.

-What is the definition of dropout?
+**Big Question**: What is the definition of dropout?

 Example: This means that the incomes of people who dropped out of high school and later received an academic degree without bothering to go back and get a high school diploma are very unlikely to be counted in statistics on the incomes of high school dropouts.

-What this means is that anything colleges and universities choose to spend money on is called a "cost" by them— and is then used to justify raising tuition .
+**Big Idea**: What this means is that anything colleges and universities choose to spend money on is called a "cost" by them— and is then used to justify raising tuition .